ffrgb/meshviewer/README.md

 ### nodeZoom (integer)

 Max level to be applied by clicking a node or opening a node.
 Value `18` is a good default, so nearby buildings and streets should be visible.
-Interesting if one of the configured map providers has a zoom-level under `18`.

 ### labelZoom (integer)